What is the Pittsburgh 2030 District?

 Who participates in the Pittsburgh 2030 District?

-The Pittsburgh 2030 District connects three types of partners: Property Partners, Community Partners and Resources Partners.
+The Pittsburgh 2030 District connects four types of partners: Property Partners, Community Partners, Resources Partners and District Affiliates.

-Property Partners are building owners and property managers of commercial buildings committed to pursuing the goals of the 2030 Challenge.
+Property Partners are building owners and property managers of commercial buildings committed to pursuing the goals of the 2030 Challenge that exist within the Pittsburgh 2030 District boundary of Downtown, Uptown, Oakland, and the Northside.

 Community and Resource Partners are local organizations who lend their expertise and services to the Property Partners, supporting them in their pursuit of the 2030 Challenge goals.